bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Welcome to Dynamic Content</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>This content was loaded dynamically using AJAX . </p>
+<p>This content was loaded dynamically using AJAX. </p>
-This example demonstrates a simple button that triggers an AJAX request to load content from an external HTML file and displays it on the webpage without refreshing the entire page .
+This example demonstrates a simple button that triggers an AJAX request to load content from an external HTML file and displays it on the webpage without refreshing the entire page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>AJAX Example 4: Form Submission with AJAX</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->